HJeon139/hjeon139-mcp-outofcontext/docs/v1/tasks/03_gc_engine.md

 ### Performance Tests

-- Test analysis time for 32k token context (< 2s requirement)
+- Test analysis time for millions of token context (< 2s requirement)
 - Test with maximum expected segments (1000+ segments)
 - Profile and optimize if needed